techidaily/site-facebook/source/_posts/be-a-cyber-sleuth-unmasking-the-top-14-facebook-scams.md

  From scammers asking for all kinds of additional postage costs, to people pretending to be legitimate businesses, to people selling authentic "celebrity signed merchandise", there are definitely a lot of things to be aware of before performing any type of transaction.

- Make sure you learn[how to avoid common Facebook Marketplace scams](https://www.makeuseof.com/facebook-marketplace-scams-and-how-to-avoid-them/) so that you can transact safely on the platform.
+ Make sure you learn [how to avoid common Facebook Marketplace scams](https://www.makeuseof.com/facebook-marketplace-scams-and-how-to-avoid-them/) so that you can transact safely on the platform.

 ## 4\.
 Scams That Claim to Have Videos of You

  There's nothing worse than believing your privacy has been violated.
 If a friend is sending you a link claiming they've found a video of you doing something shocking or inappropriate, there is a high chance that your friend's Facebook account got hacked.
 What the scammers want you to do is to click on the link and view the message so that they can send you malicious software to meddle with your devices.

- These days there are a[few cheap ways to protect yourself from hackers if you are in public](https://www.makeuseof.com/cheap-ways-to-protect-yourself-in-public/) , but it's important to always be alert to anything you receive, from anyone.
+ These days there are a [few cheap ways to protect yourself from hackers if you are in public](https://www.makeuseof.com/cheap-ways-to-protect-yourself-in-public/) , but it's important to always be alert to anything you receive, from anyone.

 ## 5\.
 Facebook Job Advertisement Scams

  Who can turn away from a high-paying job offer?
 These types of scams have been around for a while.
 You may have seen them on professional networking sites where a company claims to pay top dollar for the right candidate, or you might have seen them on Facebook and WhatsApp too.
-There are[red flags to look out for to figure out if your job offer is legitimate](https://www.makeuseof.com/red-flags-job-isnt-legitimate/) .
+There are [red flags to look out for to figure out if your job offer is legitimate](https://www.makeuseof.com/red-flags-job-isnt-legitimate/) .

  The purpose of these scams is to extract personal information about you.
 This may include things like your email, your home address, your social security number, and sometimes even your passport ID.